 You will be able to have a reference to the option added to your diploma, which will reflect the additional aptitudes you have acquired.
-During the course of your Master's programme, you will also be able to take courses in another university with which the Institute has signed an agreement.
+During the course of your Master's programme, you will also be able to take courses at another university with which the Institute has signed an agreement.

 The four focuses are described below.

-Research focus, careers in research.
+Research focus careers in research.

 Surrounded by a dynamic team of researchers who have an international reputation, you will have privileged entry into today's research world.

 You will specialise in one of the themes we work on:

 - calculability and model theory